Faculty and Staff

 Spanish and Computer Teacher

-Miss Frankie Baldwin is in her third year of teaching.
+Mrs. Frankie Henry is in her third year of teaching.
 She graduated Summa Cum Laude from Berea College in May of 2020 where she received her degree in Spanish.
 While at Berea, she worked as a high school peer mentor and as an editorial assistant for a literary quarterly.
 She also co-wrote and co-directed a theatre performance in conjunction with Berea College and her home high school.
 She says her favorite part of teaching is, "when students are able to make larger connections between what they are learning and the greater world.
 It is very meaningful for me when I see that students are able to relate their earning with what is happening in their own lives."
-Some interesting facts about Miss Baldwin is that she loves telenovelas (Spanish soap operas).
+Some interesting facts about Mrs. Henry is that she loves telenovelas (Spanish soap operas).
 She also loves to craft -- knit, sew, paint, build, create!
 Traveling is one of her favorite hobbies, and she has been to nine countries so far!
 When we asked her to choose one thing that she hopes her students remember about her, she said, "I would hope that they would remember that I made them each feel special, unique, and valuable."

 K-12 After Care